siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 * Finally confirm all property values are correct or not by typing Y or press Enter, else type N

 **siddhi-io**

+Siddhi-io provides following extension types,

+* Sink
+* Source

+You can use one or more from above mentioned extension types and implement according to your requirement. siddhi-io generaly uses to work with IO operations.
+If you want get inputs to your Siddhi app, you can use 'Source' extension type.
+If you want to get outputs from your Siddhi app, you can use 'Sink' extension and implement it.
+You can find more information about these extension types under the heading 'Extension types' in this document.

 * Run the following command